gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 You need to make the following changes in `redis.conf`:

 1. Define a `bind` address pointing to a local IP that your other machines can reach you.
-If you really need to bind to an external acessible IP, make sure you add extra firewall rules to prevent unauthorized access:
+If you really need to bind to an external accessible IP, make sure you add extra firewall rules to prevent unauthorized access:

 1. Define a `port` to force redis to listen on TCP so other machines can